The Inca Rail Journey to Machu Picchu

-What’s the best way to get to Machu Picchu??
-You can hike (via the Inca Trail or Salkantay Trek), you can take the “Inca Jungle Trek” (which has you rafting, biking, & hiking there), or you can take the easier way: via train from Ollantaytambo.
-Two trains offer service from Ollantaytambo to Aguas Calientes(closest city to Machu Picchu): Inca Rail & Peru Rail.
-In January 2018, my friend Nina & I took the Inca Rail journey to Machu Picchu ~ & this video post takes you right inside the journey…
+What’s the best way to get to Machu Picchu?
+You can hike there via the Inca Trail, or by the mountainous Salkantay Trek.
+You can also take the “Inca Jungle Trek,” which has you rafting, biking, & hiking there (my friend & I did this one)!
+Or you can take the easiest way: via train from Ollantaytambo.
+Two trains offer service from Ollantaytambo to Aguas Calientes, which is the closest city to Machu Picchu: Inca Rail or Peru Rail.
+In January, my friend Nina & I took the Inca Rail journey to Machu Picchu ~ & the video below takes you behind the scenes of this incredible ride….

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World

-Step inside the Inca Rail journey to Machu Picchu with me & Nina!
-Photo is of Inca Rail’s First Class route ~ which offers fine dining!
+Step inside the Inca Rail journey to Machu Picchu with us!

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World